 This card is for consumers with bad or limited credit and is actively marketed as a tool for building credit.
 Even if your credit history is checkered or spotty, you’re welcome to apply.

 - Low Upfront Deposit Requirement.
-You can open your Capital One Secured Mastercard account with a security deposit of as little as $49, depending on your creditworthiness, and qualify for a credit limit of $200 or more.
+You can open your account with a security deposit of as little as $49, depending on your creditworthiness, and qualify for a credit limit of $200 or more.
 That’s a big advantage relative to secured competitors, some of which require $200 (or greater) minimum deposits before you can use your card.

 - No Annual Fee.
 This card has no annual fee.
 Many of its closest competitors, including BankAmericard Secured Credit Card ($39) and Citi Secured Mastercard ($25), do carry annual fees.

 - No Balance Transfer Fee or Foreign Transaction Fee.
-Capital One Secured Mastercard doesn’t charge balance transfer fees or foreign transaction fees – rare perks in the credit-building category.
-That’s great news for cardholders who wish to transfer balances from other cards or use their Capital One Secured Mastercard outside the U.S.
+This car doesn’t charge balance transfer fees or foreign transaction fees – rare perks in the credit-building category.
+That’s great news for cardholders who wish to transfer balances from other cards or use their Secured Mastercard from Capital One outside the U.S.

 - No Penalty APR.
 This card doesn’t carry a penalty APR, which is an excellent benefit if you occasionally miss a payment.
 The OpenSky Secured Visa and Citi Secured Mastercard both carry penalty APRs (the latter ranging up to 29.99%).

 - Opportunity for Credit Line Increase in As Little As Six Months.

 If use your card responsibly, you could be considered for a eligible for a credit line increase in as little as 6 months.
 Many competing cards make you wait as long as 12 months to request an increase.
 If you’re planning to make a large, time-sensitive purchase, or simply want more month-to-month spending flexibility, a year is a long time to wait.

 - Useful Credit-Monitoring and Credit-Building Tools.
 The free credit score other Capital One CreditWise tools are super-useful for cardholders committed to building – and understanding – their credit.
 Some competing cards, including the BankAmericard Secured Credit Card, don’t come with free credit scores.